top of page

 Read more...

-Some recent highlights in my career include having extraordinary artists perform and engage with my music, like Grammy and Pulitzer Prize-winning composer Caroline Shaw, composer/songwriter Gabriel Kahane, dancer and choreographer Margie Gillis, and Vancouver indie legend Veda Hille.
-Through my work, I also get to collaborate frequently with incredible artists and Canadian treasures that I also consider great friends, like poet Colin Browne and flautist Mark Takeshi McGregor.
+Having extraordinary artists perform and engage with my music is one of the most rewarding aspects of composing, and I've had the privilege to work with some exceptional talent like Grammy and Pulitzer Prize-winning composer Caroline Shaw, composer/songwriter Gabriel Kahane, dancer and choreographer Margie Gillis, and Vancouver indie legend Veda Hille.
+I also get to collaborate frequently with incredible artists and Canadian treasures that I consider great friends, like pianist Miranda Wong, poet Colin Browne and flautist Mark Takeshi McGregor.

 Over the last few years I have been playing guitar in the Vancouver-based avant-rock band called Square, and produce and perform as Ghost Shepherd, a music project with my partner, writer Alisen Santa Ana.